aha-app/json_completer/README.md

 ### Incremental Processing

-For streaming scenarios where JSON arrives in chunks:
+For streaming scenarios where JSON arrives in chunks.
+Each call processes only new data (O(n) complexity) by maintaining parsing state, making it highly efficient for large streaming responses:

 ```ruby
 completer = JsonCompleter.new